 Help with Heroin Detox and Treatment

 If you know someone who needs to seek a medically-facilitated heroin detox, we offer a high level of therapeutic care.
 Our experts use Suboxone, strictly for tapering the client off of heroin.
 This reduces the pain and discomfort that is associated with opiate withdrawal.
 Our clients who undergo a medical detox for opiates remain on their detox medications only during the detoxification stage.
 Once withdrawal symptoms have ceased, the client is transferred to our PHP (Partial Hospitalization) or IOP (Intensive Outpatient) treatment.
-At this point the use of detox medication concludes.
-For more our information about our detoxification process and to schedule an addiction treatment screening, call: 1-844-I-Can-Change.
-Please continue reading for more information on opiate addiction, withdrawal and treatment.
+At this point, the use of detox medication concludes.
+For more information about our detoxification process and to schedule a heroin addiction treatment screening, call: 1-844-I-Can-Change.
+Please continue reading for more information on opiate addiction, withdrawal, and treatment.

 Understanding Opiates and Addiction

 The various types of opiates used by the addicted individual come in a wide variety of generic names.
-They include: oxycodone, hydrocodone, morphine, methadone, tramadol, fentanyl and heroin.
-The Brand names are Vicodin, Norco, Roxicodone, OxyContin, Ultram and Dilaudid.
-The most common reason of prescription is to treat chronic pain.
+They include oxycodone, hydrocodone, morphine, methadone, tramadol, fentanyl, and heroin.
+The Brand names are Vicodin, Norco, Roxicodone, OxyContin, Ultram, and Dilaudid.
+The most common reason for a prescription is to treat chronic pain.
 Individuals in our care have used these substances outside of the medical diagnosis for the euphoric feelings they produce.
 Many become tolerant to the effects and seek higher and more frequent doses to experience euphoria and eliminate withdrawal.
 More often than not this directly leads to physical, emotional, financial and legal consequences.